CityScope/CS_Brix/README.md

 ### Deploy your indicator

 Finally, once you have build a series of indicators, the right way to deploy them is to use the `Handler` class.
 A `Handler` object should be the go-to connection to the table and will handle all possible exceptions.
 The two most important methods are `add_indicators` which takes a list of `Indicator` objects and connects them to the table, and `listen` that is a method that runs continuously waiting for updates in the CityScope table.
+The example below assumes you have already defined indicators named Density, Diversity and Proximity in a file named myindicators.py.

 ```
 from brix import Handler